CYBERSECURITY A-Z

 How Forescout Can Help

-In today’s ever-evolving threat landscape, cyber resilience is of critical importance.
-Forescout offers cutting-edge cyber resilience solutions that empower organizations to proactively defend against cyber-attacks and minimize the impact of potential breaches.
+In today’s ever-evolving threat landscape, cyber resilience is critically important.
+Forescout offers cutting-edge solutions that empower organizations to proactively defend against cyber-attacks and minimize the impact of potential breaches.

-Choosing Forescout products brings a range of benefits that enhance overall cyber resilience:
+Choosing Forescout products brings a range of resilience benefits including

 • Real-time device visibility: Gain agentless visibility into all IP-connected devices, instantly classifying them and assessing their compliance and risk upon network connection.
 This feature provides passive profiling for sensitive systems, continuous monitoring for situational awareness, and a real-time inventory of all devices across your enterprise without disrupting critical processes.